A WW II story? Or a love story?

 In the living room, his heart stopped and his legs turned to jelly.
 On the wall, surrounded by a large, decorative, silver leaf oval frame, Josie beamed at him in her black high-school graduation cap and gown.
 Her big blue-topazine eyes mesmerized him, again.

 “She gets her beautiful looks from her dad’s mother, her Grandma Sarah, who’s crazy about her.”
 Mrs. Taylor stood in front of the white settee, a hand pressed against her abdomen.

 “You call her Electric Blue?
 It fits.”
 She fastened the tiniest hint of an approving smile to her regard of James.
 The hand on her mid-riff traveled to her necklace and toyed with the purple heart pendant.

 Mr. Taylor, sitting in the corner, stirred.
 Josie’s picture had blinded James to all else in the room.

 “I– I’m sorry,” Mrs. Taylor said, her voice sounding tight.
 “I’m Margaret and this is my husband Sid.
 You can see where she gets that blue.
-The family joke is I’m not Josie’s real mother.”
+The family joke my ma Edna likes to tell is I’m not Josie’s real mother.”
 Another faint smile evaporated.

 James nodded at Mr. Taylor.
 “Nice to meet you.”